History of Malaysia: Najib administration

 Najib Razak was sworn in as Malaysia's sixth prime minister on 3 April 2009.
 Early in his tenure, he introduced the 1Malaysia campaign, a national unity initiative aimed at fostering ethnic harmony, service efficiency, and equitable opportunities.
 The concept expanded into a public service brand covering various social and economic policies aimed at unifying Malaysia's multicultural society.

 On 15 September 2011, Najib announced plans to repeal the Internal Security Act 1960 (ISA), which had been criticised for allowing indefinite detention without trial.
 It was replaced by the Security Offences (Special Measures) Act 2012 (SOSMA), which came into effect on 31 July 2012.
 However, critics argued that SOSMA was misused to silence dissenting voices, with several activists detained under the law.

 In early February 2013, an incursion occurred in Lahad Datu when hundreds of militants, some armed, arrived by boats in Lahad Datu District, Sabah, Malaysia, from Simunul Island, Tawi-Tawi, in the southern Philippines.
 The group was sent by Jamalul Kiram III, a claimant to the throne of the Sultanate of Sulu.
 In response, Malaysian security forces launched a major operation to repel the militants, resulting in a decisive Malaysian victory that concluded the conflict by late March 2013.
 Following this, the Eastern Sabah Security Command (ESSCOM) was established to enhance security along Sabah's eastern coast.

 In the 2013 general election, Najib led the Barisan Nasional (BN) coalition to victory, retaining a majority in Parliament.
 However, the election was marred by allegations of electoral irregularities, including accusations of gerrymandering and alleged misuse of government resources.
 This led to widespread public protests, which demanded electoral reform.

 On 8 March 2014, Malaysia Airlines Flight 370 disappeared en route from Kuala Lumpur to Beijing, leading to one of the largest and most costly search efforts in aviation history.
+All 227 passengers and 12 crew members are presumed dead.
 Four months later, on 17 July 2014, Malaysia Airlines Flight 17 was shot down by a surface-to-air missile over Eastern Ukraine while flying over territory controlled by Russian-backed militants, resulting in the deaths of all 298 passengers and crew on board.